thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## CBOR Web Token Claims Registration

-IANA has registered the following claims in the "CBOR Web Token (CWT) Claims" registry {{IANA-CWT}}.
+IANA is requested to make permanent the following claims that have been assigned via early allocation in the "CBOR Web Token (CWT) Claims" registry
+{{IANA-CWT}}.

 ### Client ID Claim